shawnhooper/outdated-to-jira/README.md

     vendor/bin/phpunit
     ```

+## Continuous Integration

+This project uses GitHub Actions for Continuous Integration (CI).
+The workflow is defined in `.github/workflows/ci.yml` and includes the following:

+*   **Triggers:** Runs automatically on pushes to the `main` and `staging` branches, and on any pull request targeting these branches.
+*   **Jobs:**
+    *   **Testing:** Runs the PHPUnit test suite across multiple PHP versions (defined in the workflow matrix) to ensure compatibility.
+*   **Caching:** Caches Composer dependencies to speed up build times.

+This helps ensure that code changes maintain functionality and compatibility.

 ## Workflow

 1.  **Parse Arguments:** Get the path to the dependency file and check for options like `--dry-run` and `--package`.